York Lions football: 1969 Season

-1970
+1970 Season

-York would start their year with the first instance of their rivalry game versus the Toronto Varsity Blues (later known as the Red & Blue Bowl) in an exhibition game.
+York would start their year with the first instance of their rivalry game versus the Toronto Varsity Blues (later known as the Red and Blue Bowl) in an exhibition game.
 Toronto would win the preseason game 36–0 with York citing the lack of experienced players; 19 of whom have had no college football experience and another 13 with only one year of experience out of a 42-man roster.

 This was the start to a year of futility for the Yeomen as they struggled to muster up any offensive output.
-York would lose its opening game to the Guelph Gryphons 24-0 (a game Wirkowski was critical of the officiating), followed by dropping their next game to the Ottawa Gee-Gees 25–7.
+York would lose its opening game to the Guelph Gryphons 24–0 (a game Wirkowski was critical of the officiating), followed by dropping their next game to the Ottawa Gee-Gees 25–7.
 They would then drop the following games to the Waterloo Lutheran Golden Hawks 44–2, the Carleton Ravens 12–10, the Windsor Lancers 34–6, and the Laurentian Voyageurs 28–1; going winless in the regular season for the first time in school history.
 The 26 points that they scored is still the lowest point total in a single season in school history.
 Linebacker Ken Dyer, who was the team's captain and lone conference all-star, was named the team's MVP.

-Following their loss to Laurentian - their first win in 2 years - Wirkowski stated "If a high school kid wants to play college football, York is the place for him...
+Following their loss to Laurentian – their first win in 2 years – Wirkowski stated "If a high school kid wants to play college football, York is the place for him...
 He can start playing right now".